2sky/Vidyano/README.md

 # What is Vidyano Web²
 This repository contains the complete code for our next generation web client, **Vidyano Web²**.
 It provides an out of the box, scaffolded, modern Single Page Application (SPA) that interacts with a Vidyano backend.

+You can play around with a live demo at [demo.vidyano.com](https://demo.vidyano.com)

 # Quick Setup
 The easiest way to use the Vidyano Web² client for your Vidyano application is by adding our NuGet package to your backend project.
 We host this package via our MyGet feed.